nmsr1196/Multi_Pass/README.md

 MP_FRONT.jpg - This is a picture of the front of the multipass

 MP_BACK.jpg - This is a picture of the back of the multipass

+MultiPass_CRICUT_BACK.svg - This is the file to use on a cricut to cover wiring on the back of multipass (remember light cardstock or regular paper)